tasnimxpress/Forage/README.md

-# Data Analytics and Visualization Job Simulation
+# Data Analytics and Visualization

-## Accenture North America Data Analytics and Visualization Job Simulation on
-### Forage - August 2024
+## Accenture North America Data Analytics and Visualization Job Simulation on Forage - August 2024

  * Completed a simulation focused on advising a hypothetical social media client as a Data Analyst at Accenture